leenathomas01/TITANS-MIRAS-and-Dolphin-Twin/README.md

 - `Surprise` metric shooting up at step 20
 - `Action=UPDATE` when surprised vs `Action=SKIP` when bored
 - `Merge=accepted` or `Merge=REJECT` based on stability checks

+_**Note:**_ These equations are illustrative abstractions; real systems require additional safeguards, monitoring, and human oversight not represented here.

 ---